swordfatih/CNGui/README.md

 ***
 **Example code**

-An example code showing how CNGui is user-friendly and object-oriented!
+An example code showing how user-friendly and object-oriented CNGui is!

 ```cpp
 #include <SFML/Graphics.hpp>